MMunier/ddgpt/README.md

 Rem, the best mascot is often a matter of personal preference and the community around the language.
 [DONE]
 ~~~
-(Side Note: They are all wrong because we know its Ferris!)
+(Side Note: They are all wrong because we know it's Ferris!)

 ### Session Mode (continue)